-The estimate from Realtor.com was the closest to the number from the appraiser.
-They were slightly below the appraisal.
-An estimate from Chase was the next closest and a little further below the appraisal.
+The estimate from Realtor.com was the closest to the number from the appraiser, coming in slightly below the appraisal.
+Chase was the next closest and a little further below the appraisal.

 In third was the Redfin estimate, which was significantly above my appraisal.
 Eppraisal was even higher, FSBO, higher still, and Zillow was the furthest away and highest over the appraisal.

 The estimates above my appraisal may sound like great news – but there is something important to consider.
 A buyer WILL have an appraisal done on your home during closing - it's required for a mortgage.
 If the appraisal comes in below the price you agreed on, the bank WILL NOT approve a mortgage to buy your home.

 It’s important to know what the real estate market is like in your area.
 Looking at recent comparable sales, or “comps,” is the best way to do this.

 "Comps" are properties similar to your own that sold recently (ideally in the last six months).
 The more similar the comp is to your own home (style, age, size, location, amenities, etc.), the better the estimate of your own home’s value.

 Appraisers focus heavily on comps.
 The buyer WILL have your home appraised and many deals fall apart because the home was priced too high, so it's important to stay in line with your comps.